John T. Holmes: Ambassador to Turkey and the Philippines

 On July 15, 2016, the Turkish capital Ankara and its largest city Istanbul came under attack from an army-led coup attempt.
 The coup leaders attempted to capture Parliament and other government institutions as well as the offices of leading media organizations.
 Within 24 hours, the government of President Recep Tayyip Erdogan had crushed the coup and restored order.
 Holmes led an embassy emergency team working to ensure that Canadians in Turkey were safe.
-By July 16th, Holmes and other ambassadors in Ankara toured the damaged Grand National Assembly of Turkey with the Turkish foreign minister and other ministers.
+By July 16, Holmes and other ambassadors in Ankara toured the damaged Grand National Assembly of Turkey with the Turkish foreign minister and other ministers.

 Holmes was appointed Canadian Ambassador to the Philippines in 2016.
 Holmes led efforts to resolve the 2019 Canada - Philippines waste dispute, which was a row over mislabeled Canadian garbage shipped to Manila by a recycling company.
 The dispute threatened to disrupt Canada - Philippines bilateral relations, with the Philippines withdrawing their ambassador from Canada.
 When Fox News personality Tucker Carlson criticized Prime Minister Justin Trudeau for engaging in "garbage colonialism," Holmes' diplomatic maneuvers received international attention.
 Following a month of intense negotiations, the 69 containers of Canadian trash left the Philippines and was returned to Canada where the garbage was subsequently destroyed.
 In 2019, Holmes retired from public service after a 37-year career.

+In 2019, Holmes joined the board of Equitas, a human rights organization based in Montreal, and in 2024, he joined the board of Canadian Ambassadors' Alumni Association.
+In 2025, he was appointed Visiting Fellow at the Western Academy for Advanced Research at the University of Western Ontario.